-Waterproofing is vital for protecting buildings from moisture and water damage.
+Waterproofing failure is vital for protecting buildings from moisture and water damage.
 It is not just a simple layer; it acts as a barrier against leaks and structural harm.

 Many waterproofing failures stem from poor workmanship, improper material selection, and external factors like UV exposure and groundwater pressure.
 Understanding these causes can help property owners prevent costly repairs and maintain the integrity of their structures.